How Do You Deal With Your Spouse Having Had Intense Feelings for Affair Partner – By Anne Bercht

-This article is not intended for those who have recently discovered their spouses extramarital affair, but rather for those who have been on the healing journey for a significant period of time, who desire to stay married, and whose spouses have done their part in taking responsibility for their affair and doing the work necessary to heal the marriage.
+This article about intense feelings is not intended for those who have recently discovered their spouses extramarital affair, but rather for those who have been on the healing journey for a significant period of time, who desire to stay married, and whose spouses have done their part in taking responsibility for their affair and doing the work necessary to heal the marriage.

 Dear Anne – My husband has been wonderful about continuing to answer my questions.
 We talk about it almost every day.
 I know you would tell me not to talk about it everyday but it just seems that it’s been going that way.
 He’s been patient and honest and I’ve told him how much I value our talks.

 However, two things are happening.
 As you know I have asked many questions repeatedly because after we talk something pops up that I forgot to ask.
 Then I obsess over what I thought happened vs. what might have happened.
 Is it normal to want to know the exact sequence, first kiss, first time they said I love you?
 How do you move on if your spouse had intense feeling for affair partner?

 It’s normal to want to know these things, but not always profitable.
 What is the benefit you hope to achieve by knowing this?
 The motive behind your questions needs to be to understand your husband better so you can make changes if necessary to better meet his needs.
 The motive behind your questions needs to be healing, understanding and improving your marriage today.

 Also, it seems the more info I get, the more hurt I get, because it’s much clearer to me now how intense this relationship was.
 He was planning on leaving but was waiting for the right time to do it and eventually stayed.
 I feel devastated all over again.